Zayd Vanderson

 The script:

 1. Creates a custom output function Slicer-Output that can direct the application logs to the console.
-Provides functionality similar to the PowerScript built-in tee (and works similarly to the console redirection example in the Slicer "Tips and Tricks" documentation), but does not require a file input.
+The function provides functionality similar to the PowerScript built-in tee function (and works similarly to the console redirection example in Slicer's "Tips and Tricks" documentation), but does not require a file input.

 2. Dynamically locates Slicer.exe if it exists in the user's path, and provides a configurable environment variable (SLICER_PATH) which can be used to specify the location of the binary if it cannot be located.